 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-HIV is a life-changing condition, but early testing and effective treatment enable many people with the infection to live healthy, active lives.
+HIV can be a life changing condition, but early testing and effective treatment enable many people with the infection to live healthy, active lives.

-Some people have HIV screening every so often, while others seek testing only after possible exposure.
-Also, healthcare providers test for HIV during pregnancy.
+Some individuals undergo HIV screening every so often, while others seek tests only after possible exposure.
+Healthcare professionals also test for HIV during pregnancy.

-It is also essential to use an approved kit and to follow the instructions carefully.
+It is also essential to use an approved kit and follow the instructions carefully.

 Home testing for HIV might involve self-sampling or self-testing.

-A person can do this test entirely at home.
-The OraQuick In-Home HIV test is the only option with
+A person can perform a rapid test at home.
+The OraQuick In-Home HIV test is the only option with full

-However, this test is less reliable than self-sampling, and the FDA only recommend it as a first step to further testing.
+However, this test is less reliable than self-sampling, and the FDA only recommends further testing after this screening.

-An older test, called the Home Access HIV-1 Test Service, was discontinued in 2019.
+An older test called the Home Access HIV-1 Test Service underwent discontinuation in 2019.

 No HIV test is 100% accurate, but using one correctly improves the chances of getting an accurate result.

-One factor to bear in mind is how much time has passed between the possible exposure and the test, known as the “window period.”
+One factor to consider is how much time has passed between the possible exposure and the test, known as the “window period.”

-HIV only becomes detectable on a test after some time has passed.
-In most cases, a person should only take a home test at least 90 days after possible exposure to the virus.
+HIV only becomes detectable on a test after some time.
+A person can take a self-test 23–90 days after exposure to the virus.

-Tests that use blood from a vein may detect HIV earlier, but these are only available from healthcare providers.
+Tests that use blood from a vein may detect HIV earlier, but these are only available from healthcare professionals.

-An HIV information charity based in the United Kingdom notes that, while there is little published evidence to confirm this, tests with samples sent to a lab are likely to be accurate.
-They add, however, that any results require confirmation with further tests.
+NAM, an HIV charity from the United Kingdom, notes that, while there is little published evidence to confirm this, tests with samples that go to a lab are likely to be accurate.
+However, it adds that any results require confirmation with further tests.